-The Economics and Math program at Southern New Hampshire University will provide you with the expertise you need to get ahead, and the practical applications and real-world experience to set yourself apart.
+The Bachelor of Science in Economics and Math program at Southern New Hampshire University will provide you with the expertise you need to get ahead, and the practical applications and real-world experience to set yourself apart.

 In this program, you will gain a solid foundation in the theoretical areas of international and domestic finance, business, economics, and math, as well as their practical applications.
 You'll interact with other students who share your interests and career goals through campus organizations like the Economics and Finance Association and the Future Business Leaders of America.
 And, of course, you'll have plenty of experiential learning opportunities through workshops, internships, and more.